ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/README.md

 ### Network Segmentation with OPNsense

 I used OPNsense 26.7 as the perimeter firewall.
-The original SOP I was working from mentioned pfSense, but the actual lab uses OPNsense.
+The lab uses OPNsense.
 The WAN interface faces the untrusted segment, and the LAN interface faces the internal network.
 I had to uncheck "Block Private Networks" on the WAN interface because this is a lab using RFC 1918 addresses everywhere.
 Without that change, OPNsense drops traffic before firewall rules even get evaluated.

 The rules I configured are simple but deliberate:
 - Allow ICMP for diagnostics